buggyrace/buggy-race-about/docs/races/editing.md

 ## Changing races after results have been uploaded

 You can usefully change the visibility of races (or fix typos).
-Otherwise, changing some details about the race after you've uploaded the results may be unhelpful.
-It won't change the results, and it won't effect what is shown in the race player either (because that gets its data entirely from the race file).
+Otherwise, changing some details about the race after you've uploaded the results may not be helpful.
+It won't change the results, and it won't affect what is shown in the race player either (because that gets its data entirely from the race file).
+If you mean to change these things, upload a new race file.

+If you upload a race file _after_ you've already done so, the existing results **will be deleted** before being replaced with the new ones.

 ## Deleting a race